AbuRayhaan/rails-react-frontend/README.md

-# global-holiday-metrics-app
+# HELLO RAILS REACT

-A simple react app that uses Rails for Backend and React for Frontend.
+A simple app that uses Rails for Backend and React for Frontend.

 ## Built With